VapourSoft/PCWWiFiModem/README.md

 ## Building the hardware
 Please refer to the wiki: https://github.com/VapourSoft/PCWWiFiModem/wiki/Hardware-Assembly

+## Flashing the firmware
+Pre-built firmware https://github.com/VapourSoft/PCWWiFiModem/releases can be uploaded using the *esptool.py* or *espota.py* tool in the ESP8266 framework's tools directory. or
+This can be done through Arduino IDE or PlatformIO after a successfull build.

+## Updating the firmware
+The firmware can be updated "over the air" providing a WiFi connection has been established using the default OTA upload capability accessible through Arduino IDE, PlatformIO (see platformio.ini), or espota.py

 ## Building the firmware

 **Jan 24/22:** It's been reported that the ESP8266 core is slightly